edxu96/FreqControl/docs/1-control.tex.md

 ## Droop Characteristics of Generators

+When there are multiple generators in a power system, generators

+- operate at the same frequency,
+- share and supply any load change in the system according to their droop characteristic.

 Droop characteristics of some generator shows how it react to some frequency change.
 It determines the change on the unit’s output for a given change in frequency.
 Note that the true value of droop is used in the calculation, while the percentage value is used when stated. "_Common practice is to set R on each generating unit so that a change from 0 to 100% (i.e., rated) output will result in the same frequency change for each unit.
 As a result, a change in electrical load on a system will be compensated by generator unit output changes proportional to each unit’s rated output._" [_wood2014power_] It is assumed that the droop of generator $i$, $R_{i}$, is fixed.
 Frequency bias $B_{i}$ of generator $i$ can be calculated by:

 $$